Ellsworth/RepeaterPi/README.md

 		 - (CHANNEL_VOLTAGE/3.3v) = (VOLTAGE/MAX_VOLTAGE)
 			 - CHANNEL_VOLTAGE: The voltage read by the ADC
 			 - VOLTAGE: This is the voltage, the exact amount scaled up to the correct value.
 			 - MAX_VOLTAGE: The maximum power that will be read.
-YOU MUST STEP THIS DOWN TO 3.3V OR RISK DAMAGING THE MCP3008 ADC
+YOU MUST STEP THIS DOWN TO 3.3V OR RISK DAMAGING THE MCP3008